alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 If stock motion is entirely random, how can you make money?
 You can think of stock prices like a random walk.
 Sometimes they drift up, sometimes they drift down, but you only realize gains or losses at the time you sell.
-So you simply hold all the stocks that go down, and sell the lucky stocks that go up.
+So you simply hold all the unlucky stocks that go down, and sell the lucky stocks that go up.
-Every stock will *eventually* cross into profitable territory, it just might take a while.

 The common advice is to set a sell threshold, and sell only when the stock crosses that price.
+The higher your threshold, the more money you'll make, but the longer you'll have to wait.
 Conventional wisdom is to sell at 60 NP/share.
 But how accurate is this wisdom?
 A *lot* of analysis has been done by users over the years, including: